 Good morning/afternoon/evening.
-My name is \\\\\\ and I work for [NAME OF THE and Indago.
-We are conducting a survey commissioned by the academic research project -

-COMPANY], (If applicable) which is a part of a regional consortium led by Newton Research are conducting a survey for the GEO-POWER-EU project to understand how people in your country view current social, political, and economic issues.
+My name is and I work for [NAME OF THE COMPANY], (If applicable) which is a part of a regional consortium led by Newton Research and Indago.
+We are conducting a survey commissioned by the academic research project - GEO-POWER-EU.
+The main objective is to contribute to an analysis of the perceptions of the EU and its competitors in its Eastern Neighbourhood and in the Western Balkans.
+We are conducting a survey for the GEO-POWER-EU project to understand how people in your country view current social, political, and economic issues.
+Your participation is entirely voluntary, your answers are confidential, and no personal data will be shared.